coderrio/Coderr.Documentation/docs/client/extending/index.md

 Extending
 ==========

-You can extend the client library by either creating a new library for your favorite framework or by adding a new context information provider for an existing OneTrueError client.
+You can extend the client library by either creating a new library for your favorite framework or by adding a new context information provider for an existing codeRR client.

 # Extension points